Front Pages, Front Lines

 About the Book

-Suffragists recognized from the start that the media played an essential role in the U.S. women's suffrage movement.
-From holding parades to picketing in front of the White House, activists played to the news media of their day.
-Meanwhile, they supported hundreds of energetic suffragist publications.
+Suffragists recognized that the media played an essential role in the women's suffrage movement and the public's understanding of it.
+From parades to going to jail for voting, activists played to the mass media of their day.
+They also created an energetic niche media of suffragist journalism and publications.

 About the Author